-- talk to students about your industry, its career paths and future directions
+- promote your industry, its career paths and future directions

 - strengthen your links with the community and raise your business profile

-Work experience (WE) is the short term placement of secondary school students, generally from Years 9 and 10.
-The host workplace agrees to provide appropriate supervision in an approved environment, usually for a period of one or two block weeks.
+Work experience is the short term placement of secondary school students, generally from years 9 and 10, in your workplace.
+The host workplace agrees to provide appropriate supervision in an approved environment, usually for a shorter period of one or two block weeks.

-The student’s role is primarily to observe and learn, however they may be able to participate in entry-level tasks that do not require any specific skills or training.
+The student’s role is primarily to learn through observation.
+They may also be able to participate in entry-level tasks that do not require any specific skills or training.
 The minimum student age is 15 years unless exceptional circumstances apply.

 School based apprenticeships and traineeships (SBAT) offer students the option of combining part-time employment, school and training.
 The program involves a contract with an employer, a registered training plan and leads to a nationally recognised VET qualification.
-Minimum student age is 15 years.
+The minimum student age is 15 years.

 In government schools, SBATs can be arranged through a dedicated program, called Head Start.
 Local Learning and Employment Networks can also provide assistance if you require more information.
 The Victorian Government website has more information about Head Start apprenticeships and traineeships, as well as general information about SBATs .